 [NOTE: This post has been updated and completely rewritten from an original publication.]

-The Facebook pixel isn’t new.
+The The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. isn’t new.
 And yet, I still hear from advertisers, publishers, and businesses who aren’t currently using the Facebook pixel — or aren’t using it to its full potential.
 Excuses range from confusion and intimidation to ignorance regarding whether it’s needed at all.

 Is the Facebook pixel needed?
 Heck yeah, it is.
 For every reason imaginable.